intershop/devenv-4-iom/doc/index.md

 ## caas2docker

-_caas2docker_ is a small package consisting of a shell script and configuration, which helps to create customized IOM project-images.
+_caas2docker_ is a small package consisting of a shell script and configuration, which helps to create customized IOM project images.
 This tool is delivered and labeled with each IOM version.
-It can be downloaded from Intershops Maven repository by using the following coordinates:
+It can be downloaded from Intershop's Maven repository by using the following coordinates:

 * GroupID: com.intershop.oms
 * ArtifactID: caas2docker